 Interview / Personality Test

 IAS is a dream career of many young people in India.
-If you are a student who is ready to work hard and have less knowledge on how to begin with the preparation.
+Almost everyone has tried their best to clear the UPSC.
+If you are a student who is ready to work hard and have less knowledge of how, to begin with, the preparation.
 Then you have come to the right place, this article is for you.
 It also helps you to clear the common doubts such as

 - What is the minimum percentage required in graduation to qualify for IAS exams?